check-spelling-sandbox/nlu/packages/distributed/readme.md

 ## Licensing

-This software is protected by the same license as the [main Botpress repository](https://github.com/botpress/botpress).
-You can find the license file [here](https://github.com/botpress/botpress/blob/master/LICENSE).
+This software is protected by the same [license](https://github.com/botpress/botpress/blob/master/LICENSE) as the [main Botpress repository](https://github.com/botpress/botpress).